Skip to content

 2. Open Duration: Circuit stays open for 30 seconds

-3. Half-Open Test: Send 3 test requests
+3. Half-Open Test: Allows one test request through

 Monitoring Health Status